 Nevertheless, both theoretical and experimental research suggest that too much interconnection can reduce the rate of cumulative cultural evolution, thus slowing innovation (Derex et al., 2018; Derex & Boyd, 2016; Migliano et al., 2020; Schimmelpfennig et al., 2022).
 This arises for a couple of interrelated reasons.
 First, many problems have multiple solutions, each of which can only be obtained by following a different cultural evolutionary pathway involving gradual, cumulative innovations or modifications.
 Once perfected, or at least substantially improved, these different approaches may vary in their effectiveness and overall desirability.
-Second, if populations aren't too interconnected, different solutions may emerge and undergo at least some independent development and improvement.
+Second, if populations are not too interconnected, different solutions may emerge and undergo at least some independent development and improvement.
 This "let a thousand flowers bloom" approach allows multiple solutions to compete on a more equal footing, which increases the chances that the best long-run solution will be found.
 However, if a population is too interconnected, an inferior solution may spread widely very quickly and undergo rapid improvement.
-Even if someone discovers an alternative pathway that may eventually lead to a superior solution, the early versions of most efforts will often be inferior to the much-improved version of the first pathway explored.
+Even if someone discovers an alternative pathway that may eventually lead to a superior solution, the early versions of most efforts will often be inferior to the muchimproved version of the first pathway explored.
 Thus, populations that are too interconnected can get stuck on suboptimal solutions.
-The electric car, for example, was invented in the 19th century and represented one-third of the cars on New York streets in 1900 (Burton, 2013).
+The electric car, for example, was invented in the 19th century and represented over one-third of cars manufactured in the United States in 1900 (Martin, n.d.; Standage, 2021).
 But, in 1908, Henry Ford delivered the Model T, which crushed the competition on both price and range (before refueling).
-Consequently, electric cars largely vanished from American roads for a century.
-Beyond the impact of multiple solutions, high-levels of interconnectedness may reduce a population's overall cultural diversity, which reduces the ambient levels of variation that provide ingredients for novel recombinations.
+As a result, electric cars largely vanished from American roads for a century, Americans went up a suboptimal and ultimately dangerous peak-as recent developments in electric cars illustrate.
+Beyond the impact of multiple solutions, too much interconnectedness may reduce a population's overall cultural diversity, which reduces the ambient levels of variation that provide ingredients for novel recombinations.
 As with population size, the creativity or innovativeness of individuals depends on the social network or community they reside within.

-Technologies and institutions that evolved for cultural transmission, such as schools (Ritchie & Tucker-Drob, 2018), Sesame Street (Kearney & Levine, 2019), and perhaps social media (Parise et al., n.d.) are all ways of more effectively transmitting some ideas and training particular cognitive skills, ranging from reading, writing and arithmetic to self-regulation, temporal discounting and argumentation.
-Formal education in particular is an efficient tool for transmitting a culturally-evolved corpus to young humans, preparing them to take part in and succeed in the adult world's of their societies (Ritchie & Tucker-Drob, 2018, p.).
+Technologies and institutions that evolved for cultural transmission, such as schools (Ritchie & Tucker-Drob, 2018), Sesame Street (Kearney & Levine, 2019), and perhaps the Internet/social media (Parise, Whelan, & Todd, 2015), are all ways of potentially transmitting some ideas more effectively and particular types of cognitive skills, ranging from reading, writing, and arithmetic to self-regulation, temporal discounting, and argumentation.
+Formal education in particular is an efficient tool for transmitting a culturally evolved corpus to young humans, preparing them to take part in and succeed in the adult worlds of their societies (Ritchie & Tucker-Drob, 2018).

-Finally, because most innovations are recombinations (Thagard, 1998), a population's cognitive diversity supplies crucial fuel for the fires of creativity and innovation.
-Here, cognitive diversity includes domains of knowledge and expertise as well as ways of thinking, feeling and perceiving-i.e., information processing.
-Cognitive differences arise from many sources, including languages, cultural backgrounds, personal experiences, formal training and genetic endowments.
-Differences in sound perception, for example, are influenced by both musical training and fluency in a tonal language like Mandarin or Zapotec.
-Social interactions among cognitively diverse individuals increase the chances of novel recombinations and serendipitous insights (Page et al., 2019).
+Finally, because most innovations are recombinations (Thagard, 1998; Youn, Strumsky, Bettencourt, & Lobo, 2015), a population's cognitive diversity supplies crucial fuel for the fires of creativity.
+Here, cognitive diversity includes domains of knowledge and expertise as well as ways of thinking, feeling, and perceiving-that is, information processing.
+Cognitive differences arise from many sources, including languages, cultural backgrounds, personal experiences, formal training, and genetic endowments.
+Differences in sound perception, for example, are influenced by both musical training and fluency in a tonal language like Mandarin or Zapotec (Blasi, Henrich, Adamou, Kemmerer, & Majid, 2022).
+Social interactions among cognitively diverse individuals increase the chances of novel recombinations and serendipitous insights (Page, Cantor, & Phillips, 2019).